ccbogel/QualCoder/README.md

 * lxml

+* Pillow

 ## Issues
 * Testing has only been performed on Ubuntu and Linux Mint.
+Some usage condcuted with Lubuntu.
+Some testing performed on Windows 10.

 ## Future plans
 * Reports: